Table of contents

 What are DevOps Tools?

 DevOps is a way of thinking, not a set of tools.
 However, an IT team struggles to accomplish much without the proper equipment.
 DevOps professionals frequently use containers, cloud hosting, and a CI/CD pipeline.
-Tools may be distributed using open source software, be proprietary, or fall under either category.
+Tools may be distributed using open-source software, proprietary, or fall under either category.

-• Code Storage: Multiple developers can collaborate on code thanks to version-controlled source code repositories.
-In addition, these tools track the source code modifications.
+- Code Storage: Thanks to version-controlled source code repositories, multiple developers can collaborate on code.
+In addition, these tools track source code modifications.
 Without tracking, developers could find it challenging to keep track of the most recent modifications and the code versions accessible to users.
 The following steps in a CI/CD pipeline, such as static code analysis, build, and unit tests, are automatically triggered when a code change is committed in the version-control repository.
 Git and GitHub are two source code management tools.

-• CI/CD Pipeline Tools: Through automation across the development lifecycle, CI/CD enables DevOps teams to frequently validate and deploy apps to the end user.
+- CI/CD Pipeline Tools: Through automation across the development lifecycle, CI/CD enables DevOps teams to validate and frequently deploy apps to the end user.
 Developers may write, test, and validate code in a common repository as often as necessary without having to perform manual tasks thanks to the continuous integration tool, which starts up operations.
 Continuous delivery expands these automatic steps through configuration configurations for release management and production-level tests.
 In addition to tests, setup, and provisioning, the continuous deployment includes monitoring and possibly rollback capabilities.
-Jenkins, GitLab, and CircleCI are examples of standard tools for CI, CD, or both.
+Jenkins, GitLab, and CircleCI are standard CI, CD, or both tools.

-• Monitoring: DevOps experts can also keep an eye on the efficiency and security of code releases on infrastructure, networks, and systems thanks to monitoring tools.
+- Monitoring: Thanks to monitoring tools, DevOps experts can also monitor the efficiency and security of code releases on infrastructure, networks, and systems.
 They can mix operational intelligence-producing analytical technologies with monitoring.
-DevOps teams combine these DevOps automation tools to examine how alterations to the code impact the environment as a whole.
+DevOps teams combine these automation tools to examine how alterations to the code impact the environment as a whole.
 There are many options, but some of them are New Relic One, Dynatrace, Prometheus, Datadog, and Splunk.

 Useful link: Top 10 DevOps Tools to Pick for Your Business